“I Wanna be like Mike”

 In 1985, Larry Bird called Jordan as a rookie the best ever.
 But when MJ retired in 1998, he said: “Is he the greatest?
 He’s in the top two.”

-Kareem Abdul-Jabbar and Oscar Robertson, two men who are part of the conversation have both noted feel Jordan isn’t the greatest ever.
+Kareem Abdul-Jabbar and Oscar Robertson, two men who belong in the conversation of greatest players also, have made it known that they do not rate Jordan as the greatest NBA player ever.
 Both men have stated that there are several players are in the conversation, Abdul- Jabbar adding that he thinks Oscar Robertson was superior to both Jordan and Lebron

 This article is not to say the Jordan isn’t a great player, nor is it to say Jordan isn’t a player you could argue to be the greatest player of all-time.
 The point is that this is not something which has a definitive consensus and a clear argument on who is the greatest basketball player of all-time still exists.